gipritchard/Space-Debris/Space Debris.md

 ![[TX_Rulebook_Action_CaptureExample.png]]
 *Example: Caitlin decides to capture twice.
 Her first capture action moves both debris from her space onto her Spaceship card.
 Her second capture action moves 1 debris from an adjacent space onto her Spaceship card.
 She now has 3 debris on her spaceship, and has room for 2 more debris.*

-- Move any number of debris from your space onto your spaceship card.
+- Move any number of debris from your space onto your spaceship.

 OR

-- Move 1 debris from an adjacent space onto your spaceship card.
+- Move 1 debris from an adjacent space onto your spaceship.

 Spaceships carry debris up to their capacity.
 A spaceship's capacity starts at 5, and may be upgraded via other actions.